4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/Request Types.md

 |`Title`|String|Optional.|

-Installing a book not from the iBooks Store with the same `PersistentID` as an existing book not from the iBooks Store replaces the old book with the new.
+Installing a book not from the iBooks Storewith the same `PersistentID` as an existing book not from the iBooks Store replaces the old book with the new.
 Installing an iBooks Store book with the same `iTunesStoreID` as an existing installed book updates the book from the iBooks Store.

 The user is not prompted for book installation or update unless user interaction is needed to complete an iBooks Store transaction.